-Help at-risk youth beat the odds by giving them a safe place to train their bodies, minds and spirits.
+Help systemically disadvantaged youth beat the odds by giving them a safe place to train their bodies, minds and spirits since 2009.

 Old School’s youth program provides a solid and proven good physical education component for youth (including education about good nutrition) and at the same time providing them with the knowledge to protect themselves in a situation demanding self-defence, and the discipline to avoid physical conflicts in any other circumstance.

 Our experienced instructors offer youth training in the discipline of Muay Thai.
 In a typical 75-minute class, approximately half of the time is spent on cardio and core fitness; the other half is used for Muay Thai techniques and skills training, pad work and drills.
 Each session can accommodate about 25 students.

 Why our youth program is so important to us:

 "I wanted to give back to the community, and training the youth is a perfect fit.
 Through the discipline and self-knowledge engendered through the study of Muay Thai, they gain the self-awareness and leadership skills required to then, in turn, support their community.
 Through self-growth comes more opportunity to continue to build on growth, and to give good out, mentor and lead in turn."

 – James Hines of Old School Muay Thai, as interviewed by Laura Del Farra in “Creating Change – Kru James Hines, Old School Muay Thai”